fuzzblob/fuzzblob.github.io/README.md

 It is built with using a simplistic design in HTML and CSS (and some of the formatting is not so nice imho)

-Feel free to copy, modify and use it to you liking.
-Any suggestions & feedback are highly welcome at christopher@tammik.ca.

 Love,

 Maris